StevenBlack/vocab/million-dollar-words.md

 ### metier
-This is another word for forte (see forte)—an occupa- tion or activity in which a person has a particularly strong talent.
+This is another word for forte (see forte)—an occupation or activity in which a person has a particularly strong talent.
 However, unlike forte, which is pronounced fort, metier retains its French pronunciation: MET-EE-AY.

 ### metonymy
 This is a figure of speech used as a stylistic device by many writers who probably don't know there is a name for it.
-When you use a metonymy, you substi- tute an attribute or an example of a thing for the thing itself, evoking one idea by a term that is related.
+When you use a metonymy, you substitute an attribute or an example of a thing for the thing itself, evoking one idea by a term that is related.
 "Today, the White House announced a tax hike," for example, or "He gave up the bottle."
 Pronounced MET-TAHN-EH-MEE.

 ### mettle